NY Schools Offering Phlebotomy Training

 This entry-level program prepares students to work in a hospital, clinic or other healthcare setting.
 During the first semester, students take courses in human anatomy, biology, medical terminology, medical ethics and laws and college writing.
 They also begin laboratory training and learn to collect blood samples and the technical skills needed in a clinical setting.

 During the second semester, students learn the fundamentals of phlebotomy as well as the specializations and practices of the field.
 Upon successful completion of the certificate program, students are qualified to sit for the national phlebotomy certification exam.

 Niagara County Community College is also a part of the State University of New York (SUNY) system.
 It has over 60 programs, one of which is in phlebotomy.

 Certificate in Phlebotomy

-Students enrolled in this certificate program have the option of earning an associate's degree.
-During the first semester, students take courses in human biology, writing, patient care, first aid and OHSA (Occupational Safety and Health Association) regulations.
+During the first semester of this program, students take courses in human biology, writing, patient care, first aid and OHSA (Occupational Safety and Health Association) regulations.
 The second semester includes advanced phlebotomy, introductory psychology and communications in medical offices.
 Some of the practical courses take place in an actual hospital, laboratory, blood bank or medical office.
-Students work with the college to determine the additional classes needed for an Associate in Science degree.